vefunder/protocol-research-review/articles/Tron USDD/Tron-USDD.md

 * As mentioned above, the TRX “staked” by the TDR to issue new USDD is not burned.
-Naming a simple multi-sig “burning contract” is misleading.
+Naming a simple multi-sig as a “burning contract” is misleading.
 * One could argue that the TRX is not even staked.
-Staking would require that the assets are at risk of being slashed.
-And that stakers earn interest or rewards for putting their assets into a staking contract.
+Staking would require that the assets are at risk of being slashed and that stakers earn interest or rewards for putting their assets into a staking contract.
 Both do not apply to TDR members.
-They only deposited TRX into an account, to which they collectively have access.
+They only deposit TRX into an account, to which they collectively have access.

 # Risk Vectors